dopedao/RYO/README.md

     - Need to account for name clashes during searching:
         - Drug 'soma', place 'SOMA'.
         - Shoe 'Air Jordan 1 Chicagos', place 'Chicago'.
+    - This may really be unecessary if items are distributed evenly and have the same ballpark counts.
+TBC.
 - Assign scores to all the DOPE wearables/itmes in `mappings/thingxyz_score.csv`.
 E.g., is a `Baseball Bat` or a handgun more powerful, or what is more costly per 'unit' `Krokodil` or `Oxycontin`.
 Might also be interesting to look at documenting/using the